saturneric/GpgFrontend-Manual/src/content/docs/guides/fundamental-concepts.md

 Let’s walk through the core concepts in a beginner-friendly way.

+## PGP and GPG: What’s the Difference Today?

+When people talk about “PGP,” they usually mean the OpenPGP standard for encrypted communication—not the original commercial PGP software.
+GPG (GNU Privacy Guard) is the free, open-source tool most people use today.
+It fully supports the OpenPGP standard and is available for all major platforms.

+In short:

+- PGP was the original software, now rarely used.
+- GPG is the open-source standard tool for modern encrypted email, files, and signatures.

+If you’re just starting out, you almost always want to use GPG or a tool built on top of GPG.able, but if you prefer open-source freedom and regular updates, GPG is the usual choice.

-## 🔐 What Is a Key Pair?
+## What Is a Key Pair?

-At the heart of GPG is the **key pair**: two mathematically linked keys.
+In GPG, a **key pair** consists of a public key and a private key that are mathematically linked.

+**Public Key**: Think of it as a locked mailbox.
+Anyone can drop a letter (your encrypted message) into the mailbox and lock it.

-- **Public Key**: Share this with anyone.
-Others use it to:
+- Others use it to encrypt messages they send to you.
-  - Send you encrypted messages.
-  - Verify your digital signature.
+- Others use it to verify your digital signature.

-- **Private Key**: Keep this secret.
-You use it to:
+**Private Key**: This is the only key that opens the locked mailbox.
+You—and only you—can retrieve and read the letters inside.

 - Decrypt messages sent to you.
-  - Sign data so others know it’s really from you.
+- Sign your own messages or files so others know they truly came from you.

-:::tip[Think of it like a mailbox]

-- Your public key is the address — people can send you letters.
-- Your private key is the key to open the mailbox — only you can read what’s inside.
+:::tip[Everyday Analogy]

+Imagine you’ve installed a mailbox on the street.
+Anyone can deposit letters into it (encrypt information), but only you—holding the mailbox key—can open it and read what’s inside.

 :::

-## 🔧 Generating a Key Pair
+## Generating a Key Pair

 To use GPG, you first create a key pair.
 During creation, you’ll choose: